BALTEX

 5. Strengthened interaction with decision-makers, with emphasis on global change impact assessments

-• Elaboration of Adaptation Strategies to Climate Change in the BALTEX Region
+5.5 Elaboration of adaptation strategies to climate change in the BALTEX region

 top